Svetloslav15/Books-Store/README.md

 # Books-Store
-This is my exam project that I built during the ReactJS Cource in SoftUni.
+This is my exam project that I built during the ReactJS Course in SoftUni.